Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 If your source files are heavily nested JSON files and your Warehouse does not have good options for dealing with JSON files, then ETL is likely a good choice.

-Another highly important factor is: what technolgies are you most familiar with.
+Another highly important factor is: what technologies are you most familiar with.
 If your Data Engineering team has a lot of experience with Spark, and only a little experience with AWS Redshift, then it makes sense to leverage your Spark expertise and adopt an ETL model.

 ### Data Warehousing
 The terms "Data Lake", "Data Warehouse", and "Data Mart" are used differently for different organizations.
 My definitions are as follows:
-* Data Lake: a collection of all the data within an orgainzation with no schema enforced across the various pieces of data.
+* Data Lake: a collection of all the data within an organization with no schema enforced across the various pieces of data.
 * Data Warehouse: a collection of all the data within an organization that is being made available for analytics.
 A schema is enforced across all pieces of data.
 * Data Mart: like a Data Warehouse, but focusing on a subset of the data available for analysis within an organization.